-Stockholder and shareholder are synonymous, therefore stockholders' equity may also be referred to as shareholders’ equity.
+Stockholder and shareholders are synonymous, therefore stockholders' equity may also be referred to as shareholders’ equity.
 However, stockholders' equity is only applicable to corporations who sell shares on the stock market.
 The corresponding concepts are owner's equity for sole traders and partners’ equity for partnerships

 Stockholders’ equity on the balance sheet

 Shareholders' equity should be reported at the end of each accounting period under the equity section of the balance sheet.
 The amount of stockholders' equity is recorded on the balance sheet in a number of accounts:

 - Share capital – the amount received when stockholders purchased shares.
 This is usually broken down into two separate accounts: common stock and paid-in capital in excess of par (PIC).
 Common stock records the stated value of outstanding shares, whereas PIC records the amount investors were willing to pay for shares over their stated price.

 - Retained earnings – the cumulative earnings of the business, minus any dividends paid to shareholders.